Apr 14, 2023

 Your business can work with different marketing attribution models, depending on goals, business model, resources, and more.
 There are several options that can be used such as:

 Single source marketing attribution assigns the credit for conversions to one touchpoint, which is typically the first or the last touch.
-With first touch attribution, all of the credit goes to the very first channel your lead engaged with, whether it was an online ad, landing page or downloaded resource.
+With first touch attribution, all of the credit goes to the very first channel your lead engaged with, whether it was PPC ad, a click on an Instagram carousel or a CTA button in an email.

 This type of attribution is easy to implement, but it fails to account for any interactions the customer may have with your company after that initial first contact, which will obviously change the perceived value of any other channel.
 Last touch attribution gives credit to the final touchpoint before the sale, and while it is also easy to track, it has the same issues as first touch attribution, as it doesn’t recognize any other channels that may have contributed.